 Overview

 Digital Scholarship Summer Graduate Internships are summer term paid graduate student appointments within the University Library System’s Digital Scholarship Services (DSS).
-This program provides designated time to gain experience in the skills of contemporary digital scholarship through project-based work and make a public presentation of their work.
-Additionally, the Graduate Interns will contribute to the operations of DSS, such as working with faculty and students, preparing for workshops, and assisting with outreach and engagement.
+This program provides designated time for graduate students to gain experience in the skills of contemporary digital scholarship through project-based work and make a public presentation of their work.
+Additionally, the Graduate Interns will develop skills in project management, teaching, and mentorship by helping to guide a cohort of 2-3 Undergraduate Interns participating in “Research and Development in the Open Lab” - a new collaborative DSS/OL undergraduate research opportunity for 2024.

-Blending work experience and professional development, Digital Scholarship Graduate Internships are intended to prepare students for success in digitally-inflected scholarly careers, both in the academy and beyond.
-They are designed to be a shorter and more independent experience than the Digital Scholarship GSA that runs through the fall and spring terms.
+Blending work experience and professional development, Digital Scholarship Graduate Internships are intended to prepare students for more independent digital project work through a combination of professional mentorship and self-directed exploration of digital tools and methods.
+This internship is designed to be a shorter and more independent experience than the Digital Scholarship GSA that runs through the Fall and Spring terms.

 Details

-The specific work of each internship will be planned in cooperation between the Graduate Intern and members of the unit.
 The internship will center the Graduate Intern’s interests and learning goals related to digital scholarship, supported and structured by a cooperatively designed project.
-This project will emphasize one or more of the following:
+This project must emphasize one or more of the following:

 Past intern projects include:

-Graduate Interns will make a public online presentation of their work at the end of the internship.
-Graduate Interns working on library-affiliated projects will receive public credit and recognition as contributors to these projects.
+Graduate Interns will make a public presentation of their work at the end of the internship.
+Graduate Interns will receive public credit and recognition as contributors to any library-affiliated projects they work on.

 During the internship, DSS staff will provide Graduate Interns with individual or small-group training on digital scholarship skills, such as: